Mouse-GYM/auto-trainer/README.md

 Most of the content in `scripts` are generally lightweight utilities to determine if various components of the system are working as expected.

-* acquire_images
+* acquire_image
-  * Captures a single image frame from the first available Spinnaker camera
+  * Captures a single image frame from the camera specified by the `cameraurl`
 * capture_camera
   * Captures 150 frames from the camera specified by the `cameraurl` argument to the location specified by `output`
 * head_fix_console